 The center section of the raft, known as the Tea Room (they named this spot before we arrived, honest!) offers a somewhat smoother and drier ride — but only somewhat.
 As we splash through Badger Creek Rapids, even those in the center feel as if they’re on a bucking bronco.

-Cleve is not only experienced at white-water rafting, but also knowledgeable about the Colorado River’s geology and history.
-He points out a layer of coconino sandstone, one of some 20 distinct and different rock layers exposed along the walls of the Grand Canyon, and one of the most important.
-Harder than many of the shales and conglomerates that form other layers, and that leave a slope where the river cuts through them, the Coconino Sandstone erodes away into vertical cliffs.
+Cleve is not only experienced at white-water rafting but also knowledgeable about the Colorado River’s geology and history.
+He points out a layer of Coconino sandstone, one of some 20 distinct and different rock layers exposed along the walls of the Grand Canyon, and one of the most important.
+Harder than many of the shales and conglomerates that form other layers, and that leaves a slope where the river cuts through them, the Coconino Sandstone erodes away into vertical cliffs.
 It also protects the layers below it from erosion, creating steep canyon walls.
 Without it, the Grand Canyon would lose much of its drama.

 In the afternoon, we pull onto a sandy beach and set up camp for the night.
 There’s no shortage of spots on which to spread your sleeping bag: Select a riverfront site to be cooler; or a sandy patch back in the rocks, for more privacy.